 The Open Response question-type is similar to other questions except you cannot assign an Open Response question for 0 points.
 An alert message will pop up if you try to set the question for 0 points.

 Open Response questions can be used in assignments with Grades Accepted Until dates.
-However, you can put the Open Response question in an assignment that does not have a Grades Accepted Until date where the instructor can grade questions at any time.
+You can put an Open Response question in an assignment that does not have a Grades Accepted Until date where you can grade questions at any time.

-If there’s a Late Penalty set, then the instructor can’t grade until the Late Period has ended.
+If there’s a Late Penalty set, then you can’t grade until the Late Period has ended.

 Note: Late Penalties will not be applied automatically to Open Response responses.
-The grade that the instructor sets is final.
+The grade that you set is final.

 Attempt penalties are allowed for Open Response modules, but they won’t be applied automatically during grading.
-The grade that the instructor sets is final.
+The grade that you set is final.

 Show Solution controls when a student can view a model answer to an Open Response question if one is available.
 If there is no model answer, then the student won’t see a solution in the Question Player.